 If you have a dental emergency, don’t delay getting treatment.
-Call our office and Dr. Finley or Dr. Henderson will see you today to relieve your pain and provide any immediate care that is needed.
-He’ll also recommend any additional treatment you need to resolve the issue.
+Call our office and we will see you today to relieve your pain and provide any immediate care that is needed.
+After getting you out of pain, we will recommend any additional treatment you need to resolve the issue.

 What Is a Dental Emergency?